t081as/Mjolnir/README.md

 [![maintained: yes](https://tobiaskoch.gitlab.io/badges/maintained-yes.svg)](https://gitlab.com/tobiaskoch/Mjolnir/commits/master)
 [![donate: paypal](https://tobiaskoch.gitlab.io/badges/donate-paypal.svg)](https://www.tk-software.de/donate)

-*One of the most fearsome and powerful tools in existence, capable of leveling mountains*
+*One of the most fearsome and powerful tool in existence, capable of leveling mountains*

 ---
 This is the framework library I use in (most of) my projects.